incredincomp/the_hunting/README.md

 ./the_hunting.sh --create
 ```

 Connect to your box via ssh.
-Nice for checking on your output files mid HUGE scope recon.
+Nice for almost nothing...
+I would recommend using the `--tmux` option

 ```bash
 ./the_hunting.sh --connect